 Humanistic ideas can be traced back to ancient philosophers such as Socrates and Epicurus.
 As a philosophy, humanism started developing during the renaissance and gained ground during the enlightenment, sharing ideas such as freedom, equality, brotherhood, rationalism, tolerance and compassion.
 Important names in the history of humanism include Voltaire, David Hume, John Stuart Mill, Bertrand Russell, Julian Huxley and Richard Dawkins.
 In Sweden notably Knut Wicksell, Elise Ottesen-Jensen, Ingemar Hedenius and Georg Klein.

 The international humanist movement’s symbol is the ”happy human”, a stylized human stretching its arms towards the sky in a happy, liberated gesture.
 Humanism wants to free people from religious complexes of sin and guilt, and the debilitating belief in eternal punishment.
 Humanism works for ethics based on compassion and tolerance, as exemplified in the UN declaration of human rights.

 Humanists want a clear separation of church and state, religion and school.
 Religion is a private matter and should not be mixed with politics or other state matters.
 The international humanist movement sees the secularized society as a foundation for democracy.

-The Swedish Humanist Association was founded in 1979 and is a member of the International Humanist and Ethical Union (IHEU).
-IHEU was founded in 1952 and is officially represented in the UN, UNESCO, UNICEF, EU and the European Council.
-IHEU is an umbrella organization for humanists all over the world.
-Over 100 organizations are connected to it, representing over 40 countries.
+Humaninsts Sweden was founded in 1979 and is a member of Humanists International (HI).
+HI was founded in 1952 and is officially represented in the UN, UNESCO, UNICEF, EU and the European Council.
+HI is an umbrella organization for secular humanists all over the world.
+Over 160 organizations are connected to it, representing 70 countries.

 …debates totalitarian and racist ideologies, religious teaching and traditions, and the consequences of these for individuals and society.